ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 github: https://github.com/ucheetah/exoplanet-viz-cluster
 ---

 <p align="center"> <em> This post and projects marks the beginning of my new personal website.
 I'll be sharing ideas and creations in data science that drive me.
-My first project is purely created out my curiosity for astronomical science and to hone some core data science toolkit skills.</em> </p>
+My first project was created purely out my curiosity for astronomical science and to, as always, hone my skills as a data scientist.</em> </p>

 <hr>
 <div style="height: 20px;"></div>

-This project peers into exoplanet science through the lens of data.
-I grab from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/docs/API_PS_columns.html" target="_blank"> Planetary Systems</a></strong> dataset provided by the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank">NASA exoplanets archive</a> </strong> on which I'll visualize and perform unsupervised learning through a k-means clustering algorithm.
+<p>This project peers into exoplanet science through the lens of data.
+I grab a dataset from the <strong><a href="https://exoplanetarchive.ipac.caltech.edu/index.html" target="_blank">NASA exoplanets archive</a> </strong> on which I'll explore, visualize and perform unsupervised learning through a k-means clustering algorithm.</p>

 <h3 align="center"> Project summary</h3>
 <div style="height: 10px;"></div>